-Declaration of patient consent

-The authors certify that they have obtained all appropriate patient consent.
+Declaration of patient consent: The authors certify that they have obtained all appropriate patient consent.

-Financial support and sponsorship
+Financial support and sponsorship: Nil.

-Nil.

-Conflicts of interest

-There are no conflicts of interest.
+$\label{lem:conflicts} \textbf{Conflicts of interest.} \ There \ are \ no \ conflicts \ of \ interest.$

-Use of artificial intelligence (AI)-assisted technology for manuscript preparation writing or editing of the manuscript and no images were manipulated using AI.
+Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.